Every portrait photographer needs to know both basic and more advanced female poses.

-If you ever run out of ideas, you can use the following female poses as a posing cheat sheet.
+If you ever run out of photo shoot ideas for women, you can use the following female poses as a posing cheat sheet.
 There’s nothing amateur about that – in fact, many professional photographers use portrait poses cheat sheets to save some time when preparing for the photoshoot.

 The female poses covered in this article are rather versatile and you can use them as an initial reference when photographing female subjects.
 You should customize them further and you should definitely discuss them with your models.